-I was born in Leeds, Yorkshire in June 1972 and is a 48 year old proud father of George and Jessica and husband to Denny.
-A property developer real estate investor based, I am the founder and CEO of Grantside (www.grantside.com) based in York, UK.
+I was born in Leeds, Yorkshire in June 1972 and am a proud father of two amazing individuals, George and Jessica and husband to Denny, my soul mate and partner in everything.

-I immediately got home and started planning for my next expedition to Everest in April 2020, unfortunately Covid-19 changed all that and lockdown of 2020 stalled my climbing but gave me time to re-launch my company with a new found enthusiasm for business alongside social and environmental issues and Grantside aims to be only delivering zero carbon buildings in all its developments by 2025.
+I immediately got home and started planning for my next expedition to Everest in April 2020, unfortunately Covid-19 changed all that and lockdown of 2020 stalled my climbing but gave me time to re-launch my company with a new found enthusiasm for business alongside social and environmental issues and Grantside aims to be only delivering zero carbon buildings in all its developments by 2030.
 Hearing about the changes on the mountain regions that climate change is having and seeing some of it for myself I was keen to bring together my mountain climbing experiences and business and will be documenting the effects of climate change on Everest to use as part of Grantside’s environmental awareness statements and plans.

 April 2021 and the Everest/Lhotse expedition was underway before I succumbed to covid on the mountain and had to airlifted out of the mountains, my 2021 expedition was over.

 Not to be deterred I recovered from covid and returned to the Himalayas to summit Ama Dablam in November 2021, a technical unforgiving mountain that tested my endurance adn limits but with Mingma David once again leading me up I summited successfully on 11 November 2021.

 Another dose of covid over New Year way quickly dealt with and out of the way before jumping back into training preparing for a summit attempt of Mt Everest and Lhotse with Elite Exped, I set off today 9th April 2022 to pick up where I left off and complete this challenge........